yingding/ai-hackathon-022025/docs/07 Copilot Studio.md

 Move back to the teams Web version and start the agent.
 You can now chat with the agent in your Teams app.

 ![G](main/imgs_mcs/CS_publish_teams_final.png)

+### 4. Adding another action to the same agent

+In the same way you can add more actions to the agent.
+These actions can be already prebuilt connectors or you can make another custom connector.